How Academic Advising Platforms Are Enhanced by Virtual Tools

 The jobs of tomorrow “do not lend themselves to static job descriptions and simple job titles,” according to HR expert Josh Bersin, who is cited in the report.

-Supplementing advising with education technology may be the best way for advisers to help students build on the skills they have developed already and introduce the ones they still need.
+Supplementing academic advising platforms with new education technology may be the best way for advisers to help students build on the skills they have developed already and introduce the ones they still need.

 Online Collaboration Spaces Let Advisers Connect from Anywhere

 Building good relationships between advisers and their students is crucial to creating successful outcomes, and one of the best ways to build them is by maintaining open lines of communication.

 At Villanova University, Valentina DeNardis, director of the Classical Studies program, found Microsoft’s OneNote Class Notebook to be particularly helpful in advising her undergraduate and graduate classes.

 Through OneNote, DeNardis could easily share updates to the program handbook, keeping students up to date on any adjustments they may need to make to their academic plans.